- MOEC

 Students who have Tier 4 visas can work part-time.
 They are not allowed to be self-employed or engage in business activities.

-Indian students enrolled in degree-level courses can work part-time, typically up to 20 hours per week.
+Indian students enrolled in degree-level courses can work up to 20 hours a week as part-time employees.
 This work can include jobs on or off campus.

 Indian students can work full-time during official university holidays and scheduled breaks.
 It is a valuable opportunity for students to work and earn more during these periods.